An Analysis of Robustness of Non-Lipschitz Networks: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Science Foundation under grants CCF-1815011, CCF-1535967, IIS-1901403, CCF-1910321, SES-1919453, the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003, an AWS Machine Learning Research Award, a Microsoft Research Faculty Fellowship, and a Bloomberg Research Grant.
+This work was supported in part by the National Science Foundation under grants CCF-1815011, CCF-1535967, IIS-1901403, CCF-1910321, SES-1919453, the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003, the NSERC Discovery Grant RGPIN-2022-03215, DGECR-2022-00357, an AWS Machine Learning Research Award, a Microsoft Research Faculty Fellowship, and a Bloomberg Research Grant.
 The views expressed in this work do not necessarily reflect the position or the policy of the Government and no official endorsement should be inferred.
 Approved for public release; distribution is unlimited.